 At Lions Gate, our Jewish roots and traditions are an important part of our story and culture.
 We believe Jewish cultural practices and perspectives draw residents closer to friends, family and the community.
 While Jewish traditions, customs, holidays and culture set the pattern of life at Lions Gate, we honor the religious traditions of all members of the Lions Gate family.
 Our goal is to create a supportive and welcoming environment for all residents.

 Spiritual life at Lions Gate plays a crucial role in our commitment to wellness.
-Addressing the spiritual, intellectual and emotional concerns of our residents is the mission of Rabbi Grossman at Lions Gate.
+Addressing the spiritual, intellectual and emotional concerns of our residents is the mission of Cantor Jana Schachter at Lions Gate.
 Our goal is to keep our residents emotionally strong, intellectually sharp and spiritually aware so that they can enjoy the opportunities life continues to offer them.

 We provide Jewish Worship for residents in each of our departments on Shabbat – Friday afternoon and Saturday morning – as well as on the Jewish holidays.
 Once a month, from Sukkot through Shavuot, we hold a Havdalah (End of Shabbat) service.